Helping tourism dependent communities cope with climate change.

-Scott is also a director for the non-profit organizations Caribsave and Intasave, which works to address climate change and sustainability respectively in the Caribbean and in vulnerable communities around the world.
+Scott is also a director for the non-profit organization Caribsave-Intasave which works to address climate change and sustainability respectively in the Caribbean and in vulnerable communities around the world.

 As sea levels rise, some islands – including some island countries – could disappear entirely, says Scott.
 Even mountainous islands could lose their economic engines, such as tourist beaches, agricultural land, and airports.
 Freshwater supply, already under intense pressure on some small islands, would also be threatened, affecting both tourism operators and locals.

 “Most people are unaware that tourism is one of the largest economic sectors worldwide or how important it is in developing countries in particular,” Scott says.
-In some Caribbean countries, it accounts for as much as three-quarters of GDP and a large share of employment.
+In some Caribbean countries, it accounts for as much as three-quarters of gross domestic product (GDP) and a large share of employment.
 At the community level, economic dependence on tourism can be even higher.
 If tourism decreases, many developing countries and destination communities would suffer economically and their ability to adapt to climate change would be substantially reduced.

 However, tourism also contributes to climate change.